How Much Does a Kitchen Remodel Cost?

 On the other hand, if you plan to be in your home for more than 7 years, focus more on the things that will make your life easier because by that time, style trends will change anyway.

-Cost vs Value Report
+Cost vs Value Report for Kitchen Remodeling

 The Cost vs Value Report, created annually by the trade publication, Remodeling, provides insight into the average costs and resale value of kitchen remodels and other renovation projects for various parts of the country.
 For example, nationwide, a midrange major kitchen remodel costs an average of $77,939 but here in the southeast United States, those numbers look different.
 It’s a great tool to aide you in your budgeting process.